 Snag a cocktail in Flagler Village

-If you’re not sure what to do in Fort Lauderdale, there’s no doubt that grabbing a cocktail is the way to go.
+If you’re not sure what to do in Fort Lauderdale, there’s no doubt that grabbing a refreshing cocktail is the way to go.
 It doesn’t matter whether you like vodka, whiskey or gin, there’s nothing like handcrafted cocktails.
 Flagler Village offers several bars where you can get your cocktail fix.
 Why not visit as many as possible to find your favorite?

 View this post on Instagram